fdsayre/COMICAL/README.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_8C52BE63C3C9994B7D61D2D293D2CAFA1962E529CB2D5E78CAD53CCC1AB84042_1508257276286_screenshot.png)

 # Why we should do this
-- Better support for computational research
+- Better support for computational research across disciplines
+- Links between computational research, data management, and reproducibility
-- Support for data-intensive research, big data / etc
+- Support for data-intensive research, big data, digital humanities, etc.
 - Data Management, Reproducibility, Rigor, and automating data processing and analysis

 # Meta Computational Research Skills
 The following I am calling "meta skills" as they relate less to any particular function than helping users learn whats possible and how to do general things across languages.

-  - Picking a language
+ ### Picking a language
     - Why:
     - Skills:
       - R